sudaphan-iq/MY_SQL_PRACTICE/README.md

 GROUP BY doc.doc_id
 ;

--- Summary of the dataset for patients who visited the hospital in June.
+-- Summary of the dataset for patients who visited the hospital in June SELECT doc.doc_id,
-SELECT doc.doc_id,
 		doc.first_name AS Doctor,
         doc.speciallist,